 Private gatherings with family, friends or acquaintances are only permitted with one other person not living in the household.
 Children up to the age of 14 are exempt from this rule.

-Non-essential private travel – including visits to relatives – is to be avoided.
-Providers of accommodation, including camping and caravan sites, private and commercial bed and breakfast properties, holiday homes and apartments etc. are not allowed to accommodate leisure travellers.
+Providers of accommodation, including camping and caravan sites, private and commercial bed and breakfast properties, holiday homes an apartments are not allowed to accommodate leisure travellers.

 This means that hotels and guesthouses may stay open only for those travelling on business or for other essential reasons and must remain closed to tourists.
-Important: Anyone already staying in holiday accommodation in Brandenburg before 2 November must leave on 4 November at the latest.
+Each business must implement its own individual hygiene plan.

-Exemption: This rule does not apply to holiday homes and apartments which are rented out for a minimum of one year and are not only occupied temporarily.
+This rule does not apply to holiday homes and apartments which are rented out for a minimum of one year and are not only used temporarily.

 Hospitality venues such as restaurants, pubs, bars etc. must remain closed, but can still provide takeaway and delivery services.

 Shops of every kind must remain closed, except grocery stores, drugstores and pharmacies.